This is a repost.

 Your job is not to represent women, or feminists, or queers, or people of color on department and university committees.

 Your job is not to win a teaching award.

-Your job is not to participate in edited collections proposed by your new colleagues.
+Your job is not to participate in edited collections or symposia proposed by your new colleagues.

 Your job is to be selfish, keep your head down, and get through the year.